openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The user wants to obtain a digital criminal record certificate.
 She starts the journey in her wallet and is sent to the issuer service of the responsible government authority.
 She logs in with her eID and requests the issuance of the certificate.
 She is notified that the issuance of the certificate will take a couple of days due to necessary background checks by the authority.
 She confirms and is sent back to the wallet.
 The wallet shows a hint in the credential list indicating that issuance of the digital criminal record certificate is under way.
 A few days later, she receives a notification from her wallet app telling her that the certificate was successfully issued.
 She opens her wallet, where she is asked after startup whether she wants to download the certificate.
 She confirms and the new credential is retrieved and stored in her wallet.

+ToDo: notification from the wallet is weird. should be from the issuer. make clear this part is not standardized and under the discretion of an issuer/implementation.

-# Requirements
+# Requirements //make sure reflected in the intro and remove entirely

 This section describes the requirements this specification aims to fulfill beyond the use cases described above.

 * Proof of possession of key material
   * Support all kinds of proofs (e.g., signatures, blinded proofs) but also issuance w/o proof
-  * The proof mechanisms shall be complementary to OAuth/OpenID Connect mechanisms for request signatures, client authentication, and PoP to allow for its parallel usage.
+  * The proof mechanisms shall be complementary to [@!RFC6749]/[@!OpenID.Core] mechanisms for request signatures, client authentication, and PoP to allow for its parallel usage.
 * It shall be possible to request a single credential as well to request multiple credentials in the same request.
 Examples of the latter include:
-  * credentials containing different claims for the same user (micro/mono credentials) bound to the same key material
+  * credentials containing different sets of claims for the same user (micro/mono credentials) bound to the same key material
-  * batch issuance of multiple credentials of the same type bound to different key material (see mDL)
+  * batch issuance of multiple credentials of the same type bound to different key material (see mDL) ToDo: Add a reference
 * It shall be possible to issue multiple credentials based on same consent (e.g., different formats and/or keys - `did:key` followed by `did:ebsi`)
 * Support for deferred issuance of credentials
 * User authentication and identification
   * Issuer shall be able to dynamically obtain further data and be able to authenticate the user at their discretion
-  * Application used by the End-User shall be able to pass existing credentials (as presentations) or identity assertions to the issuance flow
+  * Application used by the End-User shall be able to pass existing credentials (as presentations) or identity assertions to the issuance flow.
+Verifiable credentials can be used as part of an ID Verification flow, presented using [@!OpenID4VP] mechanisms.
     * Assisted flow (utilizing credential manifest)
-    * Presentations/assertions must be protected against replay
-* It shall be possible to request standard OpenID Connect claims and credentials in the same flow (to implement wallet onboarding, see EBSI/ESSIF onboarding)
+* It shall be possible to request standard OpenID Connect claims and credentials in the same flow (to implement wallet onboarding, see EBSI/ESSIF onboarding) ToDo: check with EBSI, potentially take it away.
 * Support for Credential metadata (Application used by the End-User shall be able to determine the types of credentials an issuer is able to issue)
-* Ensure OAuth 2.0 Authorization Server is authoritative for respective credential issuer (OP (OpenID Connect issuer URL) <-> Issuer ID (DID))
+* Ensure OAuth 2.0 Authorization Server is authoritative for respective credential issuer (OP (OpenID Connect issuer URL) <-> Issuer ID (DID)) ToDo: remove since not relevant
-* Incorporate/utilize existing specs
-  * W3C VC HTTP API(?)
-  * DIF Credential manifest(?)

 # Overview

-This specification defines the following mechanisms to allow wallet applications (acting as OAuth and Credential Issuance API clients) used by the End-User to request credential issuers (acting as OAuth Authorization Servers and Credential Issuance API providers) to issue Verifiable Credentials via the Credential Issuance API:
+This specification defines the following mechanisms to allow wallet applications (acting as OAuth 2.0 and Credential Endpoint Clients) used by the End-User to request credential issuers (acting as OAuth 2.0 Authorization Servers and Credential ENdpoint providers) to issue Verifiable Credentials via the Credential Endpoint:

-* An optional mechanism to pre-obtain a Credential Manifest
-* An extended authorization request syntax that allows to request credential types to be issued
+* A newly defined Credential Endpoint from which credentials can be issued one at a time
 * Ability to bind an issued credential to a proof submitted by the Client
-* A newly defined Credential Endpoint from which credentials can be issued one at a time
+* An extended authorization request syntax that allows to request issuance of a specific credential type
 * A mechanism that allows issuance of multiple credentials of same or different type  (`c_nonce`)
 * A mechanism for the Deferred Credential Issuance (`acceptance_token`)
+* A mechanism for the Issuer to publish metadata about the credential it is capable of issuing

+ToDo: replace Client with the Wallet.

-The following figure shows the overall flow.
+The following figure shows the overall flow for use-case 3.1 End-User Initiated Issuance which represents the complete specification.

+ToDo: Add a diagram with only mandatory features.

 !---
 ~~~ ascii-art